ziotom78/ziotom78.github.io/_posts/2024-02-21-curricula.markdown

     List the places where you studied in reverse chronological order (most recent first).
     If you are still a student, state this clearly in the very first bullet point of this section.
     Skip anything that came before high school: it's useless to list where you attended primary school or kindergarden!
-    Include your final marks, especially if they are good.
+    Include your final marks, especially if they are good, but avoid detailing the marks you've got in each exam.

 4.  **Skills**: this is the part where you should put most of your effort!
 We'll dig into this later.